ibm-cloud-docs/vpc/block_storage_vpc_create.md

    1. Select the encryption type.
 Provider-managed encryption is enabled by default on all volumes.
 You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
    1. Click **Next**.
    1. Select the storage profile.
       - For [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select the tile with the performance level that you require and specify the volume size in GBs.
-Volume sizes can be 10 - 16,000 GB.
+Volume size can be 10 - 16,000 GB.
       - For [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) IOPS, specify the size of your volume and IOPS range based on the size of the volume.
 As you type the IOPS value, the UI shows the acceptable range.
 You can also click the **storage size** link to see the table that contains the size and IOPS ranges of the [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
    1. Click **Save**.
 5. When you're finished defining the volume, click **Save**.
 The volume is created and attached to the instance.
 You're returned to the instance details page.
 The new volume is shown in the list of storage volumes.